wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 Not a single one of these products provides a core experience.
 And, unfortunately for the BBC News development teams, including these products in the page is not optional.

 Every website will have its own unique set of challenges around feature creep.
-My advice is to have good monitoring, and take your performance bugdets seriously.
+My advice is to have good monitoring, and take your performance budgets seriously.
 In short:

  * **Don't** increase the budget to accommodate new features.
  * **Do** compromise by removing or optimising old features.

 ## Where to from here?

 I want the BBC to start taking the core experience seriously again.
-Prototyes like this will help to remind people just how fast and light a page can be when you focus on the content.
+Prototypes like this will help to remind people just how fast and light a page can be when you focus on the content.

 BBC World Service is expanding to reach a wider audience by 2020, and most of the users in that audience will come from developing countries.
 This is a fantastic opportunity to reinvent the BBC's web experience and tailor it for the users we _have_ (people using underpowered phones on mobile connections), rather than the users we _want_ (people using Macbooks on cable connections).